 The Food Protection Program establishes the standards, interpretations and guidelines for uniform regulation of food safety for food establishments.

 Our goal is to assure that food from regulated facilities is safe to eat.
-For questions regarding training or additional resources, call 1-208-334-5938 or email email@example.com.
+For questions related to the rules found in the Idaho Food Code, please call 208-334-5938 or email us at firstname.lastname@example.org.